styu/boilerplate-node-app/README.md

 * `public/` is where all your client side code goes - this includes fonts, client side javascript, and css files.
 You can reference these files using `/js/filename.js` or `/css/filename.css`, as some examples.
 See `views/index.html` for an example.
 * `node_modules/` is where all your installed node modules live after you run `npm install`.
 This should NEVER be committed to git - the .gitignore file ignores them in this repo, so you should be fine.
 * `models/` is where all your database models live.
 More explanation on this in the next section.
+* `Procfile` is for Heroku only, ignore this otherwise.
+See the Deploying section below for more details.

 ## Using a database